stateful/docs.runme.dev/docs/configuration/auto-save.md

 title: Auto-Save feature
 ---

-The Auto-Save feature in RunMe provides a seamless and efficient way to ensure your work is continuously saved without manual intervention.
+The Auto-Save feature in Runme provides a seamless and efficient way to ensure your work is continuously saved without manual intervention.
 This feature is handy in scenarios where consistent data preservation is crucial.

 ### How to Enable Auto-Save